academind/react-complete-guide-code/README.md

 # Course Code & Materials

-This repository contains the course source code and other extra materials like slides.
+This repository contains the course source code and other extra materials like slides and more.

 ## How to use